Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 What it costs: No entry fee.
 If you hire a local guide, expect to pay ₹200–300 for the trek.

-How to reach: Drive from Indore towards Mhow–Khandwa road then take the diversion to Badgonda village.
+How to reach: Drive from Indore towards Mhow–Khandwa road, then take the diversion to Badgonda village.
 From there, the trek starts.
 Parking is available at the village.

-Food I loved nearby:
+Food I love nearby:

 • Pack your own snacks and water because there are no food stalls near the waterfall.